feldera/feldera/docs/docs/demos/fraud-detection.md

 time-series analysis.
 The goal is to produce features that could be used in machine learning for detecting fraud.

-To see the SQL for the fraud detection example, start the DBSP demo, visit <http://localhost:8085/>, click on Existing Programs in the sidebar, and then click on the pencil icon next to Fraud Detection Continous Feature Update.
+To see the SQL for the fraud detection example, start the Feldera Platform demo, visit <http://localhost:8085/>, click on Existing Programs in the sidebar, and then click on the pencil icon next to Fraud Detection Continous Feature Update.
 It shows a SQL program similar to the one